Further Refinement of Self-normalized Cram\a'{e}r-type moderate Deviations: Introduction

-The last two decades have witnessed a significant development on the limit theorems including central limit theorem, weak invariance principle, law of iterated logarithm, Berry-Esseen inequality, large and moderate deviation probabilities and so on in the self-normalized form, $S_n/V_n$.
-The last two in this list are the main approaches for estimating the error of the normal approximation to the self-normalized probabilities.
+The last two decades have witnessed a significant development on the limit theorems in the self-normalized form $S_n/V_n$, including central limit theorem, weak invariance principle, law of the iterated logarithm, Berry-Esseen inequality, large and moderate deviation probabilities.
+The last two in this list are the main approaches for estimating the error of the normal approximation of the self-normalized probabilities.
 One advantage of these self-normalized limit theorems is that they usually require less moment conditions than those for the corresponding regular limit theorems.
-An incomplete list of reference includes Griffin and Kuelbs \cite{Griffin1, Griffin2}, Bentkus and G\"{o}tze \cite{BG}, Gin\'{e}, G\"{o}tze and Mason \cite{GineGotzeMason}, Cs\"{o}rg\H{o}, Szyszkowicz and Wang \cite{CsorgoSzyszkowiczWang}, Shao \cite{Shao,Shao3}, Jing, Shao and Wang \cite{JingShaoWang} and Jing, Shao and Zhou \cite{Jing2} and the survey papers of Shao \cite{Shao1, Shao2}.
-A systematic treatment of self-normalized limit theory is also collected in the book by de la Pe\~{n}a, Lai and Shao \cite{delaPenaLaiShao}. \\
+An incomplete list of reference includes Griffin and Kuelbs \cite{Griffin1, Griffin2}, Gin\'{e}, G\"{o}tze and Mason \cite{GineGotzeMason}, Shao \cite{Shao,Shao3}, Wang and Jing \cite{WangJing}, Cs\"{o}rg\H{o}, Szyszkowicz and Wang \cite{CsorgoSzyszkowiczWang}, Jing, Shao and Wang \cite{JingShaoWang}, Jing, Shao and Zhou \cite{Jing2}, Robinson and Wang \cite{RobinsonWang}, Wang \cite{Wang05, Wang}, the survey papers of Shao \cite{Shao1, Shao2} and Shao and Wang \cite{ShaoWang}.
+A systematic treatment of self-normalized limit theory is also collected in the book by de la Pe\~{n}a, Lai and Shao \cite{delaPenaLaiShao}.